-As of January 25, 2024, Exela and Sponsor own approximately 72.3% and 22.9% of our outstanding shares of Common Stock, respectively.
-Of these shares, (i) the 5,494,600 Founder Shares and 250,000 Promote Forward Purchase Shares owned by Sponsor, and (ii) the 21,802,364 shares owned by BTC International are subject to restrictions on resale until the earlier of (1) November 29, 2024 and (2) the date on which the Company consummates a liquidation, merger, capital stock exchange, reorganization, or other similar transaction which results in all of the Company's stockholders having the right to exchange their shares of Common Stock for cash, securities or other property, unless such restrictions are earlier waived.
-The aggregate number of shares of our Common Stock owned by the Sponsor and BTC International represent approximately 94.3% of our outstanding shares of Common Stock.
+As of January 25, 2024, Exela and Sponsor own 72.3% and 23.1% of our outstanding shares of Common Stock, respectively.
+Of these shares, (i) the 5,494,600 Founder Shares and 250,000 Promote Forward Purchase Shares owned by Sponsor, and (ii) the 21,802,364 shares owned by BTC Internationalare are subject to restrictions on resale until the earlier of (1) November 29, 2024 and (2) the date on which the Company consummates a liquidation, merger, capital stock exchange, reorganization, or other similar transaction which results in all of the Company's stockholders having the right to exchange their shares of Common Stock for cash, securities or other property, unless such restrictions are earlier waived.
+The aggregate number of shares of our Common Stock owned by the Sponsor and BTC International represent approximately 94.3% of our outstanding shares of Common Stock

 Due to the limited post-Closing public float, the trading price of Common Stock may fluctuate widely due to various factors, including the volume of purchase or sales of Common Stock relative to the public float.
-The number of shares of Common Stock that the Selling Securityholders may offer for resale pursuant to this prospectus represents approximately 90.9% of our outstanding shares of Common Stock, assuming the exercise of the Private Warrants for cash, and approximately 1,576.5% of our publicly owned shares.
-The Sponsor also owns an additional 1,035,913 share of Common Stock that are registered for resale pursuant to Prior Registration Statement.
-Combining these additional shares with the shares that may be offered for resale by the Selling Securityholders pursuant to this prospectus, the total number of shares that the Selling Securityholders may offer for resale is approximately 94.3% of our outstanding shares of Common Stock, and 1,635.3% of our publicly owned shares.
-The sale of shares of Common Stock by the Selling Securityholders, or the perception that such sales may occur, may have a significant negative impact on the public trading price of Common Stock.
+Additionally, the sale of shares of Common Stock by the Selling Securityholders, or the perception that such sales may occur, may have a significant negative impact on the public trading price of Common Stock.
 See the risk factor "The number of shares of Common Stock that the Selling Securityholders can sell into the public markets pursuant to this prospectus greatly exceeds the Company's public float.
 As a result, the resale of the shares of Common Stock pursuant to this prospectus could cause a significant decline on the trading price of the Common Stock, even though not all of the securities covered by this prospectus held by the Selling Securityholders are eligible for immediate resale due to certain lock-up agreements".
 Further, the limited public float could adversely affect the Company's ability to raise capital through a sale of shares of our Common Stock, and may make it difficult for you to sell your Common Stock at a price that is attractive to you.